 - Printable map of marked plants to use in the field

 - View an album of photos with the plants visually located and labeled

 - Check out a short video with some of the plants and animals you'll see when you visit the garden.
 Photos and arrangement by Phoebe L. Warren

 - (13-23) The Sam Hughes Neighborhood Association.

-- View an interactive Google map of the marked plants in the neighborhood.
+- View an interactive Google map of participating locations in the neighborhood.

 - Print a PDF map that you can take on your walk.